 Brought to you by Mentone Girls’ Grammar

-With 122 years of excellence in girls-only education, Mentone Girls’ Grammar offers a vast array of curricular and cocurricular activities spanning sport, academics and the performing arts.
+With 122 years of excellence in girls’ education, Mentone Girls’ Grammar offers a wide range of curricular and co-curricular activities spanning academics, sport, and performing arts in an environment where girls can thrive by challenging or disrupting gender norms.

 Mentone Girls’ Grammar hosts regular open mornings and tours where families can meet Principal Natalie Charles and experience the school in action.
-To book, call Admissions on 9581 1200 or visit www.mentonegirls.vic.edu.au.
+To book, call Enrolments on 9581 1200 or visit www.mentonegirls.vic.edu.au.